Floopiiss/Myrient-Terminal-Game-Downloader/README.md

 ![Code_3FgeebcGVz](https://github.com/user-attachments/assets/2b8d3337-9d60-4cac-a6d3-7d1f7b741499)
 -  There is probably something that can crash, i couldnt be arsed to check all of it tho.
 -  Eventually (someday), i will add a sort to only check depending on the Region you select
--  ~I also want to add a GUI, but that looks annoying so dont expect it anytime soon~
+-  ~I also want to add a GUI, but that looks annoying so dont expect it anytime soon~ V3 Now has a GUI

 ---